JamesDevlin5/Riscv-32-as/README.md

 1. First Pass - Reverse the list produced by the parser and calculate any label offsets
 1. Second Pass - Emit the compiled binary instructions

+## Debug Mode

+Give the assembler the `-v` flag when invoking it and it will print extra debugging information, such as the symbol table and the line number of each generated instruction.

+The intent is that a person will be reading this output, so it should be pretty-printed.

 ## TODO